Iahdab/FEND-WeatherJournalApp-Project3/README.md

    - **To run the Project:**
      - In the terminal run the server ``Node Server.js``
-     - Open the html file in browser
+     - Open the HTML file in the browser

   ### Packages